 So, you’ve started your WordPress blog, and things are buzzing with creativity.
-But hold on a second—what’s the deal with categories and tags?
+But as you’re drafting, you might have paused at those Categories and Tags boxes on the side.

 Ready to dive in?
 Let’s go!